Skip to Content

 • Inaccessible Policies: Implementing policies that disproportionately impact employees with disabilities, such as inflexible attendance policies.

-• Perception and Stereotyping:
+• Perception & Stereotyping:

 • Regarded as Having a Disability: Discriminating against individuals who are perceived as having a disability, even if they do not have one or if the impairment does not substantially limit major life activities.